Towards Deeper Understanding of Camouflaged Object Detection: Experimental Results

-\textbf{Camouflaged object ranking:} We show the ranking predictions of our model and the constructed benchmark models in Table~\ref{tab:ranking_comparison} and Fig.~\ref{fig:cor_pred_visualization}.
-To adapt the COR task, the class labels are replaced with the camouflage ranks in Mask-RCNN \cite{he2017mask}, MS-RCNN \cite{liu2018path} and SOLOv2 \cite{wang2020SOLOv2} and the saliency ranks in PPA \cite{fang2021salient} are changed into the camouflage ranks.
+\textbf{Discriminative region localization:} We introduce the first camouflaged object discriminative region localization task.
+Considering the same ground truth acquisition process of our task and the widely studied eye fixation prediction task \cite{jiang2015salicon} (where both ground truth maps are obtained with eye trackers), we re-train existing eye fixation prediction models (GazeGAN \cite{che2019gaze}, SalGAN \cite{pan2017salgan}, UAVDVSM \cite{he2019understanding} and SimpleNet \cite{reddy2020tidying}) with our camouflaged object localization training dataset and construct the first camouflaged object localization benchmark models in Table \ref{tab:fixation_baseline_cod10k}.
+The better performance of our COL model (\enquote{LSR+}) compared with the benchmark models validates the superiority of our solution.
+We also visualize the produced localization maps of our method (\enquote{Ours}) and the benchmark methods in Fig.~\ref{fig:col_pred_visualization}, which clearly shows more accurate predictions of our model in localizing the discriminative region of the camouflaged instance. \textbf{Camouflaged object ranking:} We show the ranking predictions of our model and the constructed benchmark models in Table~\ref{tab:ranking_comparison} and Fig.~\ref{fig:cor_pred_visualization}.
+To adapt the COR task, the class labels are replaced with the camouflage ranks in Mask-RCNN \cite{he2017mask}, MS-RCNN \cite{liu2018path} and SOLOv2 \cite{wang2020SOLOv2} and the saliency ranks in PPA \cite{fang2021salient} are changed into camouflage ranks.
 As shown in Table~\ref{tab:ranking_comparison}, the proposed algorithm, denoted as \enquote{LSR+}, outperforms other algorithms in terms of $r_{MAE}$ and $Corr$.
 The framework in PPA \cite{fang2021salient} contains two branches, one for salient object detection and another for saliency ranking.
 Therefore, it achieves the best segmentation performance in terms of $MAE$.
-However, the saliency ranking is primarily concerned about the relative saliency of objects in the same image, while the COR models care about the camouflage degree of the instance throughout the whole dataset.
+However, the saliency ranking is primarily concerned with the relative saliency of objects in the same image, while the COR models focus on the camouflage degree of the instance throughout the whole dataset.
 As a result, PPA performs poorly in camouflage ranking metrics $r_{MAE}$ and $Corr$.
-Although the proposed model is based on Mask-RCNN, directly applying it for COR task (\enquote{Baseline (MaskRCNN)}) leads to inferior performance compared with our methods.
+Although the proposed model is based on Mask-RCNN, directly applying it for the COR task (\enquote{Baseline (MaskRCNN)}) leads to inferior performance compared with our methods.